twrecked/lovelace-hass-aarlo/README.md

 I've put it out there so people can try it if they want.
 The underlying architecture is very different and (I hope) a lot more efficient.

+The `library_sizes` config is a good place to start.

 The card now supports localisation but only English is provided at the moment.
 If anybody fancies translating look at `en.js` [here](https://github.com/twrecked/lovelace-hass-aarlo/tree/master/lang), you